-Rehabilitation projects, where funding sources allow, should also consider sidewalk condition and completeness.
-In some cases a funding source for street rehabilitation may focus solely on pavement, but generally project scoping for capital investment in street rehabilitation should incorporate all transportation elements in the right of way.
+Reconstruction projects, where funding sources allow, should also consider sidewalk condition and completeness.
 Existing sidewalk width may fall short of the current standard.
 Consideration for widening will be a decision during the scoping phase while funding is gathered.
-Maintenance rehabilitation is not required to adjust sidewalk width or condition of sidewalk parallel to the roadway, but is required to attend to ADA compliance updates at street crossings, in accordance with federal regulations.
+Preservation projects is not required to adjust sidewalk width or condition of sidewalk parallel to the roadway, but grind and overlays are required to attend to ADA compliance updates at street crossings, in accordance with federal regulations.

-Pedestrian detours must be planned and implemented whenever work reduces the throughwalking path below acceptable ADA standards.
+Pedestrian detours must be planned and implemented whenever work reduces the through-walking path below acceptable ADA standards.
 Temporary sidewalk, when necessary, may displace vehicle parking or travel lanes, as appropriate, in order to provide a walking path detour for high-use sidewalks.

-3.4-2 Pedestrian Buffer Strips
+3.4-2 Buffer Zone

 Buffer strips (separated sidewalk) can add greenery to a street, provide snow storage space, and provide horizontal separation for pedestrians from vehicle traffic.
-Pedestrian Buffer Strips can be hard surfaced or planted depending on the land-use zoning.
-The requirements for buffer strips are included in SMC 17H.010.190, which requires buffer strips on both sides of all streets; SMC 17C.200.050, which guides dimensional requirements for incorporating street trees; and Table 1 which compiles the dimensional requirements from each land use zoning as defined in SMC 17C.
+Buffer Strips can be hard surfaced or planted depending on the land-use zoning.
+The requirements for buffer strips are included in SMC 17H.010.190, which requires buffer strips on both sides of all streets; SMC

+17C.200.050, which guides dimensional requirements for incorporating street trees; and Table 1 which compiles the dimensional requirements from each land use zoning as defined in SMC 17C.

-Rehabilitation work should include pedestrian buffer strips where space allows in capital projects.
+Reconstruction work should include pedestrian buffer strips where space allows.
 However, space limitations may determine availability of this option.
 Roadway narrowing may be considered when conditions allow, to create the necessary space for pedestrian buffers.
 Refer to the Pedestrian Master Plan, and prioritize buffers particularly for projects within pedestrian priority areas.
 Even creating this condition on one side is preferable to neither side.
 When creating a buffer on one side, take into account the continuity of pedestrian travel and likely destinations like schools, markets or community facilities.
 Street maintenance activities (non-capital) are not required to consider linear elements beyond the curblines unless attending to ADA or utility items.